initialed85/Quake/README.md

 This repo contains my attempt to modernise the Quake 1 source code.

-If it's working (mileage varies) you can play it right now at [quake.initialed85.cc](https://quake.initialed85.cc); I'm running a few dedicated servers, but you can also run your own to play against others right from your (standard old school Quake listen server style).
+If it's working (mileage varies) you can play it right now at [quake.initialed85.cc](https://quake.initialed85.cc); I'm running a few dedicated servers, but you can also run your own to play against others (standard old school Quake listen server style) right from your browser.

 ## Goals